joelaguero/frontend-challenges/new-beginnings/README.md

 ## Assumptions ##

- - Client-side hydration will happen from a separate API that connects to the backend, so you can assume the web application is static unless you feel strongly it should be dynamic.
-Don't let us hold you back.
+ - Client-side hydration will happen from a separate API that connects to a backend, so you can assume the web application is static unless you feel strongly it should be dynamic.
+Don't let us hold you back!
  - No need to spend time making things pretty, but we are interested in your perspective on front-end frameworks and their integration - especially from the perspective of developer workflows, consistent layout, responsiveness, and performance.

 ## Submission ##

-Email us a link to your forked repo once it's done.
+Email us a link to your repository once it's done.
 Please provide a README that briefly summarizes your development choices.
 (The README need not be longer than this brief, but do include instructions on how to walk through your demonstration, what we should be looking for, and any non-obvious areas you'd like to draw attention to.)

+Thanks again for taking the time to do this.
+We hope you find it fun and challenging.
+If you have suggestions to make it better, please don't hesitate to let us know.